 storage & freezing

-Yes!
-You can add dark, milk, or semi-sweet chocolate chips to the dough in place of the chopped chocolate chunks.
+Yes, you can add dark, milk, or semi-sweet chocolate chips to the dough in place of the chopped chocolate chunks.

 more cookie recipes to try